linamoussadek/TicTacToe/README.md

 - **Interactive Play**: Two players can play against each other, marking Xs and Os on a 3x3 grid.
 - **Dynamic Score Tracking**: The game tracks the number of wins for each player across sessions.
 - **Game Rules Modal**: Players can view the rules of the game through an interactive modal window.
+- **User Management**: Players can add new users, view a list of users, and see detailed information about each user, including profile pictures.
 - **Animations**: The game includes animations for marking Xs and Os, and a celebratory confetti animation when a player wins.

 ## Technologies Used